 Motorcycling has been part of my life for nearly six decades.
 Honda dirt bikes have been our additional “family members” since the mid-eighties.
-The XR series desert enduro four-strokes have included an ’83 XR200R, ’84 XR350R, ’84 XR500R and my 2000 XR650R.
-The XR350R, XR500R and XR650R are still in our stable.
+When our youngest son was 11-years-old, an XR75 was his first Honda.
+We put it together from three “scrapped” bikes for less than $100.
+It was bulletproof and served until we bought a desert ready XR200R.
+Our Honda XR series desert enduro four-stroke motorcycles have included the ’83 XR200R, ’84 XR350R, ’84 XR500R and the 2000 XR650R, each bought from the original owner with no signs of abuse.
+The XR350R, XR500R, XR650R and, more recently, an “as new” 2004 XR400R remain in our stable.

 Baja tested, the XR650R became the iconic “Dust to Glory” legend.
 My pristine 2000 model year XR650R has been dual-sport plated and sees both open Nevada backcountry and light highway use.
 There is considerable coverage of this Honda XR650R at the magazine and forums.
 For more information, search under “XR650R”.